Related ToolsMakeZapierGumloopLindyTimely

 • Enterprise: Custom pricing with volume discounts, dedicated support, SSO, advanced admin controls

-In Zapier, a “task” is each action step that completes successfully.
-The trigger doesn’t count, but every subsequent action does.
-A five-step Zap processing 1,000 records consumes 4,000 tasks (four actions × 1,000 runs).
+In Zapier, a “task” is each action step that completes successfully - the trigger does not count.
+A five-step Zap processing 1,000 records consumes 4,000 tasks.

 Real-world cost comparison: